-Some of the successfully litigated matters James has assisted in include:
+Some of the successfully litigated cases James has assisted in include:

-- Deslandes & Deslandes FamCA 913 – Assisting the client in successfully arguing that Australia had jurisdiction to hear Family Law property matters in spite of a pre-nuptial agreement entered into outside of Australia; and
+- Deslandes & Deslandes FamCA 913 – assisting the client in successfully arguing that Australia had jurisdiction to hear family law property matters in spite of a prenuptial agreement entered into outside of Australia;

-- TT and Ors v Lutheran Church of Australia Queensland District and Ors QCAT 48 – Assisted the client in successfully responding to a complex Anti-Discrimination claim, where the trial in the matter took in excess of five (5) days.
+- TT and Ors v Lutheran Church of Australia Queensland District and Ors QCAT 48 – assisted the client in successfully responding to a complex anti-discrimination claim.

 Outside of the practice of law, James is actively involved in his local community and serves at his local Church.
 James serves on the College Council of Redeemer Lutheran College in Rochedale.